FlexiCodec: A Dynamic Neural Audio Codec for Low Frame Rates: Experiments

 \subsection{Comparison with Open-Source Codecs at Various Bitrates}

-In this experiment, we compare \methodname with open-source neural audio codecs spanning various bitrate and frame rates.
+In this experiment, we compare \methodname with open-source neural audio codecs spanning various bitrate \footnote{\redtext{\textit{Bitrate} indicates the amount of data stored or transmitted per unit of time, measured in kilobits per second (kbps).
+It can be calculated by ($\log_2$ Codebook\_size) $\times$ Frame\_rate $\times$ Num\_rvq\_layer.
+A lower bitrate codec has higher compression ratio but usually lower audio quality.
+Since storing and transmitting each of \methodname's frame length attribute takes $\log_28=3$ bits, we have added $3\times$frame\_rate to \methodname's bitrate in Table~\ref{tab:tokenizer-rec-res}. }} and frame rates.
 Information about the baseline codecs are provided in Appendix~\ref{sec:appendix_more_information_baseline_codec}.
 We categorize them into 3 bitrate classes, and \methodname at 12.5Hz, 8.3Hz, and 6.25Hz average frame rates fall into each category, enabling bitrate-consistent comparisons.
 Table~\ref{tab:tokenizer-rec-res} presents the results.

 $\bullet$ \textbf{\methodname has state-of-the-art audio quality at various bitrate levels.}\quad Examining the acoustic test scores, at $>$1kbps, \methodname at 12.5Hz (1.2kbps) achieves higher acoustic scores than its 12.5Hz counterparts Mimi, XYTokenizer and DualCodec.
 It only trails behind DAC which uses a higher bitate (6kbps).
 At 0.8kbps and 0.6kbps, \methodname also demonstrates superior acoustic quality scores than baselines.
 These results demonstrate that \methodname has a high bitrate efficiency.